• Skip to primary navigation

 2. Sweet Potato and Black Bean Quinoa Bowl

-Quinoa is a complex carbohydrate (the good kind of carbs!) and a complete protein.
+Quinoa is a complex carbohydrate (a good kind of carbs!) and a complete protein.
 This means it helps level out your blood sugar and energy.
 Two things that can easily influence stress levels.

 Sweet potatoes are also great for your blood pressure and heart.
 Mixing these two foods together provides a healthy meal that is good for your waistline and your stress levels!